Rakshasa Rajavu

-Rakshasa Rajavu is a 2001 Indian Malayalam-language action crime thriller film written and directed by Vinayan and starring Mammootty in the lead role along with Dileep, Meena, Kalabhavan Mani, Kavya Madhavan, Vijayakumar, Rajan P. Dev, Cochin Haneefa, and Sukumari.
+Rakshasa Rajavu is a 2001 Indian Malayalam-language action thriller film written and directed by Vinayan and starring Mammootty in the lead role along with Dileep, Meena, Kalabhavan Mani, Kavya Madhavan, Vijayakumar, Rajan P. Dev, Cochin Haneefa, and Sukumari.
 The film was released on 31 August 2001 and was subsequently dubbed in Telugu and Tamil as Commissioner Rudrama Naidu and Commissioner Eeswara Paandiyan.
-Rakshasa Rajavu movie is the first time Violence and Gore was used in a Malayalam movie.
+The film received an A certificate for use of extreme violence and gore.

 Plot

-Ramanathan is a city police commissioner.
-The murder of his wife makes him take the law into his own hands as he gets no support from the various people he meets in this regard.
-He is always assisted by his subordinate SP Gopakumar who admires Ramanathan for his honest and truthful behavior.
-He brings to justice the wrongdoers even though he accepts bribes.
-He follows the policy of Kayamkulam Kochunni a renowned real-life robber: taking from the rich and giving it to the poor.
+Ramanathan is a city police commissioner who takes the law into his own hands after his wife is murdered and he receives no support from those he approaches.
+He is assisted by his subordinate SP Gopakumar, who admires his honesty and integrity.
+Although Ramanathan accepts bribes, he uses them to bring wrongdoers to justice, following the example of Kayamkulam Kochunni, a renowned real-life robber who took from the rich and gave to the poor.
 He also funds an orphanage for mentally disabled children.

-Appu is in love with Daisy, the daughter of Attuva Antony, a wealthy and rich politician.
-Daisy is under house arrest when her relationship comes to the knowledge of her father.
-Appu manages to meet her secretly.
-One day, Daisy's whole family is murdered as a result of a burglary.
-But she survives and becomes in coma.
-Appu is accused of the murder and arrested.
-The rest of the story explains how Ramanathan saves Appu by proving his innocence and reveals the person who killed all of Daisy's family members for money & power.
+Appu is in love with Daisy, the daughter of wealthy politician Attuva Antony.
+When Antony learns of their relationship, he confines Daisy to the house, but Appu continues to meet her secretly.
+One day, Daisy's entire family is murdered during a burglary.
+Daisy survives but falls into a coma, while Appu is accused of the killings and arrested.
+Ramanathan sets out to prove Appu's innocence, ultimately exposing the person responsible for murdering Daisy's family for money and power.